seemslegit42/aevonos/src/docs/Kendra.md

   - A list of "What Not To Do" warnings that read like roast tweets.
   - A detailed `imageDescription` for a cursed-but-perfect ad image.
   - Kendra's final, biting `kendraCommentary`.
-- **Stage 2: Image Generation**: The `imageDescription` is then passed to an image generation model to create the high-fashion, digitally chaotic ad image as a data URI.
+- **Stage 2: Image Generation**: The `imageDescription` is then passed to an image generation model (Gemini) to create the high-fashion, digitally chaotic ad image as a data URI.
 - **Output (`KendraOutputSchema`)**: Returns the full, structured campaign, including the image data URI.

 ### 2.2.
 The `Kendra` Micro-App (`micro-apps/kendra.tsx`)